d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 )
 ```

-Syne Tune also features a `Tuner`, where the main experiment loop and book-keeping is
+Syne Tune also features a `Tuner`, where the main experiment loop and bookkeeping is
 centralized, and interactions between scheduler and back-end are mediated.

 ```{.python .input  n=42}